cardstream/Cubecart-Unbranded/README.md

 # Introduction

-This Cubecart module provides an easy method to integrate with the payment gateway.
+This CubeCart module provides an easy method to integrate with the payment gateway.
- - The httpdocs directory contains the files that need to be uploaded to the root directory of where Cubecart is installed
+ - The httpdocs directory contains the files that need to be uploaded to the root directory of where CubeCart is installed
- - Supports CS Cart versions: **4.x+**
+ - Supports CubeCart versions: **4.x+**

 # Prerequisites